Assisted Service Mode

 A Category with Opportunity, but Also Clear Challenges

-Firstly, pubs and bars still feel the impact of falling alcohol sales volumes, which most operators have experienced.
-Secondly, cider now faces strong competition from fast growing rivals like RTDs.
-These are popular with younger drinkers who want sweeter, more modern flavours.
+Pubs and bars still feel the impact of falling alcohol sales volumes, which most operators have experienced.
+Cider now also faces strong competition from fast growing rivals like RTDs, popular with younger drinkers who want sweeter, more modern cider flavours and fruit-led cider drink options.

 This means drinkers are not leaving cider, but they are becoming more selective.